A doctor examines a patient's hand

 A team of Duke experts collaborates to care for adults with brachial plexus injuries -- damaged nerves in the shoulder, arm, and hand.
-We offer the full range of treatment options, from highly specialized physical and occupational therapy to the most advanced surgical approaches.
-We advocate for early assessment and treatment to help you avoid chronic pain and restore function.
+We offer the full range of treatment options, from highly specialized physical and occupational therapy to the most advanced approaches in neurosurgery, plastic surgery, and orthopaedic surgery.
+We advocate for early assessment and treatment to help you avoid chronic pain and restore sensory and motor function.

 Find a Brachial Plexus Injury Doctor